iterorganization/imas-python/docs/source/api_overview.rst

     When a quantity refers to this set of alternatives (for example ``profiles_1d(itime)/electrons/temperature``), at least one of the
-    alternative coordinates must be set and its size match the size of the quantity.
+    alternative coordinates must be set and its size must match the size of the quantity.

 3. The Data Dictionary can indicate exclusive alternative coordinates, see for example